 The Centers for Medicare and Medicaid Services (CMS) has proposed a new system for calculating reimbursement rates for hospitals administering chimeric antigen receptor (CAR) T-cell therapies.
 The system was released as part of the proposed 2021 Inpatient Prospective Payment System (IPPS), which determines Medicare payment policies.

 Under the new approach, CMS would compensate health-care systems that administer CAR T-cell treatments based on the average price of the two therapies currently on the market:

-Medicare reimbursement rates for CAR T-cell therapies are currently based on the average cost of administering a bone marrow transplant.
-A 2017 study found the median cost for these transplant procedures was between $150,000 and $300,000, depending on the patients’ diagnosis.
-These costs are lower than those of CAR T-cell treatments, which have list prices upwards of $400,000 per patient.
+Currently, Medicare reimbursement rates for CAR T-cell therapies are based on the average cost of administering a bone marrow transplant, which a 2017 study found has a median cost between $150,000 and $300,000, depending on the patients’ diagnosis.
+CAR T-cell treatments, however, have list prices more than $450,000 per patient.
 The previous reimbursement system may have forced hospitals to choose between taking a financial loss or declining to offer the treatment.